Advertisement

 Housekeepers and general cleaning staff are unsung heroes who ensure that our homes, offices, and public spaces remain clean and hygienic.
 Their work goes far beyond just tidying up; they maintain environments that are safe and healthy for everyone.
 They wipe, sweep, dust, and sanitize every corner, often dealing with tasks that others would rather avoid, such as cleaning up after accidents or handling hazardous materials, often with little to no hazardous waste training

-This profession is heavily represented by Latinos, with 51.9% of maids and housekeeping cleaners and 35.1% of janitors and building cleaners being Latino in 2023 according to the U.S. Bureau of Labor Statistics.
-Despite how vital their work is, cleaning staff is consistently overlooked and underappreciated.
+This profession is heavily represented by Latinos, with 52.5% of maids and housekeeping cleaners and 35.9% of janitors and building cleaners being Latino in 2024, according to the U.S. Bureau of Labor Statistics.
+Despite how vital their work is, cleaning staff are consistently overlooked and underappreciated.
+While it may be easy to overlook the person cleaning a room or mopping a floor, without their efforts, our daily environments would be far less safe and comfortable.

 Childcare Workers